p4lang/p4-constraints/README.md

 /* p4_constraints/backend/interpreter.h */

 // Checks if a given table entry satisfies the entry constraint attached to its
 // associated table.
-Returns true if this is the case or if no constraint
+Returns the empty string if this is the case, or a
-// exists.
-Returns an InvalidArgument Status if the entry belongs to a table not
+// human-readable nonempty string explaining why it is not the case otherwise.
-// present in ConstraintInfo, or if it is inconsistent with the table definition
+// Returns an InvalidArgument Status if the entry belongs to a table
-// in ConstraintInfo.
+// not present in ConstraintInfo, or if it is inconsistent with the table
-gutils::StatusOr<bool> EntryMeetsConstraint(const p4::v1::TableEntry& entry,
+// definition in ConstraintInfo. gutils::StatusOr<bool> ReasonEntryViolatesConstraint(const p4::v1::TableEntry& entry,
                                           const ConstraintInfo& context);
 ```
 For those who seek more fine-grained control, the API also offers more